 The use of cellular phones or any electronic mobile device by students is not allowed on campus during normal school hours.
 Students are permitted to possess cellular phones or other electronic mobile devices such as cameras, electronic games, computing devices, tablets, etc. on campus, provided that any such device shall remain turned off and stored in a locker, backpack, purse, pocket, or other places where it is not visible during normal school hours.
-Students are permitted to use cellular phones or other electronic mobile devices on campus, before and after school or during school activities that occur outside of school hours.
+Students are permitted to use cellular phones or other electronic mobile devices that occur outside of school hours.